 Whether internal or external, you need to know what your client wants and expects from the project.
 Find out if they have a budget, scope, and timeline in mind.

-If you can’t settle on the guidelines for the project, use triple constraint to weigh options and discuss potential tradeoffs.
+If you can’t settle on the guidelines for the project, use the triple constraints to weigh options and discuss potential tradeoffs.
 Even though you know that adjustments might need to be made along the way, it’s still important to begin with an achievable and fair target.

 Step 2: Clearly communicate the project scope